 Overview

-How it works is that when Prime Mover is activated – it checks all its needed requirements such as WordPress version, PHP version and many more.
-When some requirements are missing during these checks – Prime Mover is auto-deactivated and outputs user friendly message of the missing dependencies.
+How it works is that when Prime Mover is activated, it checks all its needed requirements, such as WordPress and PHP versions.
+When some requirements are missing during these checks, Prime Mover is auto-deactivated and outputs a user-friendly message about the missing dependencies.

-This allows the user to make an adjustment to the server to make sure it is compatible with Prime Mover.
-This checks also prevents running Prime Mover in incompatible environments that can cause a lot of unnecessary issues.
+This allows the user to adjust the server to ensure it is compatible with Prime Mover.
+This check also prevents running Prime Mover in incompatible environments, which can cause many unnecessary issues.

-Below are details of Prime Mover technical requirements that the plugin will check when it’s activated.
+Below are details of Prime Mover technical requirements that the plugin will check when activated.

 WordPress version

-Minimum WordPress supported version is version 4.9.8.
-There is no way to make Prime Mover support below than this version because there are some functions that are needed but does not exist below this version.
+The Minimum WordPress-supported version is 4.9.8.
+Prime Mover support cannot be lower than this version because some functions are needed but do not exist below it.

 PHP version

-Minimum PHP supported version is 5.6.
-The recommended version is the same with WordPress (PHP 7.4+).
-It is not recommended to stay in PHP 5.6 due to the security vulnerabilities.
+The minimum PHP-supported version is 5.6.
+The recommended version is the same as WordPress (PHP 7.4+).
+It is not recommended to stay in PHP 5.6 due to security vulnerabilities.

 MySQL or Database version

 For best results with migration and backup – it is always recommended to use MySQL version 5.7 or greater OR MariaDB version 10.3 or greater.
-These are the same database versions currently recommended by WordPress core.
+These are the identical database versions currently recommended by WordPress Core.

 Supported Servers

-Prime Mover is tested to work with Apache, Nginx, Microsoft IIS, Litespeed servers, etc. As long as your server meets dependencies and runs a supported version of WordPress (along with supported PHP, MySQL versions, etc) – you should be able to use this plugin in any servers.
+Prime Mover is tested to work with Apache, Nginx, Microsoft IIS, Litespeed servers, etc. As long as your server meets dependencies and runs a supported version of WordPress (along with supported PHP and MySQL versions, etc.), you should be able to use this plugin on any server.

 FAQ